theo-futol/theo-futol/README.md

 ### Hi there ! 👋

-I’m Théo Futol, a first-year student at Epitech.
+I’m Théo Futol, a second-year student at Epitech.
 Passionate about coding and problem-solving.

 ---